Heavy rainfall could drench the D.C. area late Tuesday and into Wednesday

 Setup

-Developing low pressure to our west will nestle itself within a dip in the jet stream, a conveyor belt of warm, moist southerly flow draped along the East Coast as the system nears on Tuesday.
+Developing low pressure to our west will nestle itself within a dip in the jet stream, a conveyor belt of warm, moist southerly flow draped along the East Coast as the system nears Tuesday.
 The orientation of that front could be problematic, since winds blowing along it allow repeated bouts of downpours to target the same areas, like rail cars on a train track.

 “[The] associated cold front at the surface slows and becomes draped across the I-95 corridor, becoming parallel to the upper level flow,” explained Jeff Halverson, Capital Weather Gang’s severe weather expert.
 “Multiple weak waves of surface low pressure will develop and ride along the front, [enhancing downpours].”